API reference#

 Field types

 A field is a location where metadata is logged.
-Depending on their types, fields have different methods and properties.
+The field type determines the available methods and display options.

 -